Published at: 2025-10-30

 2.1 Example Scenario

-2.2 Close Logic
+2.2 Close Logic Configuration

 Example:

-- Close Field: Purchase Completed (Options: Yes/No).
+- Close Field: Procurement Complete.

 III.
 Primary Object Close Strategies

-- Close Primary Object after All Sub-objects Are Closed:
+- Close Primary Object After All Sub-objects Are Closed:

 - Close Primary Object Immediately After Conversion:

-- Applies if no Sub-object mapping exists.
+- Applicable if no Sub-object mapping exists.

 IV.
 Overrun Check

-V. Frontend Usage
+V. Frontend Usage of Conversion Rules

-- Single Rule: Auto-applies.
+- Single Rule: Auto-matched.

 Reference-Based Creation: